This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 3. Samsung BAR Plus USB 3.1 Flash Drive Titan Gray

-For an all-around winner, the Samsung BAR Plus drive hits all the important points.
+The Samsung BAR Plus drive hits all the important points.
 It’s extremely damage resistant, easily attaches to a keychain so you can keep track of it, and the slim design leaves plenty of space for peripherals in other ports of your MacBook.

 Pros: